anikapadin/TLocke/feedback.md

 ## Update
 4a should be fixed and problem 5/projectile is more complete.
 I think I bit off a bit more than I can chew trying to accept multiple inputs on 2b.

+## Mar 8
+Okay, 4a looks good, gives the correct results.
+Problem 5 is more complete, but has a syntax error on line 21 - it has to do with the meaning of `!` in MATLAB.
+I don't see anything else that should prevent the program from running correctly beyond that.